-- Reviewed PPM135-3, Minimum Standards, and IS3; - Interviewed the MCC IT Director and Systems Administrator to further assess areas of risk; - Analyzed the Access Control Lists (ACL's) that restrict network data traffic to and from MCC networked resources (workstations and servers); - Evaluated host-based firewall rules that control incoming and outgoing data traffic to workstations and servers; - Assessed workstation and server configurations for logging requirements and host registration information; - Performed network vulnerability scanning using Retina on files servers and workstations and evaluated reported vulnerabilities; and, - Completed an information security review assessment based on elements of IS3, PPM 135-3 and the Minimum Standards (Attachment A).
+- o Reviewed PPM135-3, Minimum Standards, and IS3; - o Interviewed the RO Computer Resource Manager and Programmer Analyst to further assess areas of risk; - Analyzed the Access Control Lists (ACL's) that restrict network data traffic to and from RO networked resources (workstations and servers); - Evaluated host-based firewall rules that control incoming and outgoing data traffic to workstations and servers; - Assessed work station and server configurations logging requirements and host registration information; - Reviewed vendor contracts and Business Associate Agreements (BAA) for RO patient care systems; - o Performed network vulnerability scanning using Retina on selected RO file servers and workstations, and evaluated reported vulnerabilities; and, - o Completed an information security review based on elements of IS3, PPM 135-3 and the Minimum Standards (Attachment A).

-MCC network printers were excluded from the scope of the vulnerability scans to ensure that printing services were not disrupted.
+Some RO network devices used in direct patient care including, printers, scanners, routers, firewalls and switches were excluded from vulnerability scans to ensure that patient services were not disrupted.